orix-software/orix-software.github.io/docs/kernel/primitives/xfree.md

     BRK_KERNEL XFREE
 ```

+!!! tip "See [free](../../home/orixsdk) macro from orix-sdk to use it "

-!!! fail "XFREE still have bugs for versions before v2022.2"
+!!! fail "XFREE still have bugs for versions before kernel v2022.2"